-AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91256 Apply co-ordinate geometry methods in solving problems.
+OR at the discretion of the HOD AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91256 Apply co-ordinate geometry methods in solving problems.
 2 2 91257 Apply graphical methods in solving problems.
 2 4 91259 Apply trigonometric relationships in solving problems.
 2 3 91261 Apply algebra methods in solving problems.
-2 5 91262 Apply calculus methods in solving problems.
 2 5